-- Regular admission to the university. - · Completion of a minimum of 12 credit hours. - Satisfactory completion (grade of C or higher) of the required course SWK S141 Introduction to Social Work - A minimum cumulative grade point average (GPA) of 2.5 on a 4.0 scale. - Evidence of characteristics or potential required for competent social work practitioners as defined in the mission statement of the school.
-Such evidence may be derived from application materials, letters of reference, pertinent work or volunteer experience, and performance in S 141 Introduction to Social Work.
+- · Admission to the university. - Satisfactory completion (grade of C or higher) of the required course SWK S141 Introduction to Social Work. - A minimum cumulative grade point average (GPA) of 2.0 on a 4.0 scale.

 The most up-to-date admission information may be found online at socialwork.iu.edu.